 While joining a community won’t teach you a language, it will help you see where you’ve gone wrong.

 4. Read Books About How to Learn Coding

 There are loads of books out there on how to start coding.
 Reading a book can really help you get to grips with the programming theory.
 The main downside is that if you get stuck, it’s hard to ask a book for help.
 They’re great for the broad ideas and concepts, or learning while you’re away from the computer.
 But without constant practice, you might become disheartened.

-You can find a list of free books on GitHub.
+Check our out guide on the best coding books for beginners or you can find a list of free books on GitHub.

 Beware books that claim to teach you in 24 hours